zendesk/zendesk_api_client_rb/Readme.md

 ### Callbacks

-Callbacks can be added to the Zendesk::Client instance and will be called (with the response env) after all response middleware.
+Callbacks can be added to the ZendeskAPI::Client instance and will be called (with the response env) after all response middleware.

 ```
 client.insert_callback do |env|